charliemc/pair-programming-cheatsheet/README.md

 The **navigator** thinks ahead, ponders edge cases, spots bugs, suggests refactorings, asks good questions, stays zoomed out.

-Don't forget to switch roles regularly.

 ### Driver

 - Unless you’re sure your pair is keeping up, don’t manipulate code quite as fast as you’re able.
 - If you get the sense that your pair’s attention is drifting, stop and sync up.
 - Ask good questions: _"Which part of this is hardest to follow?”_ vs bad questions: _“You understand this, right?”_
-- Sit so that the monitor is between the two of you.
-Make sure both of you can see it equally well (consider bumping up font sizes).
 - If your navigator is making a suggestion, consider taking your hands off the keyboard.
 Even better: turn and make eye contact.

 ### Navigator